alajmo/sake/docs/development.md

 1. Create pull request with changes
 2. Generate manpage `make gen-man`
 3. Pass all tests
-4. Squash-merge to main with descriptive commit message
-5. Update `Makefile` and `CHANGELOG.md` with correct version, and add all changes to `CHANGELOG.md`
+4. Update `Makefile` and `CHANGELOG.md` with correct version, and add all changes to `CHANGELOG.md`
-6. Push with commit message `Release vx.y.z`
+5. Squash-merge to main with `Release vx.y.z` and description of changes
-7. Run `make release`, which will:
+6. Run `make release`, which will:
   1. Create a git tag with release notes
   2. Trigger a build in Github that builds cross-platform binaries and generates release notes of changes between current and previous tag